-- (a) Each team shall comprise of two drivers, two crewpersons and two patients. - (b) The patients are positioned as described in Procedure Rule 3.3.3.1. - (c) The start shall be as described in Procedure 3.3.3.4 and 3.3.3.5. - (d) The second driver and second crewperson shall position themselves at the changeover line. - (e) The crew shall proceed out to sea, pick up their first patient and then return to shore, as described in Procedure 3.3.3.4 and 3.3.3.5. - (f) The driver, crewperson and patient shall exit the IRB as described in Procedure Rule 3.3.3.6(d).
-The second crewperson crosses the changeover line and proceeds to the IRB once the driver has left the IRB. - (g) The first crewperson turns the IRB and must maintain control of it as described in Procedure Rule 3.3.3.7(a).
-Unless otherwise permitted by the Referee a maximum of two team members are permitted to maintain contact (control) with the IRB at any one time.

-Note: The first crewperson/first patient must retire and stand clear of the IRB when contact (control) with the IRB is released.

-- (h) The driver proceeds to the start/finish line, rounds their respective beach position marker and visibly tags the second driver who is positioned with their toes on or behind the shoreward side of the start/finish line and to the seaward side of the beach position marker.
-The outgoing driver is not required to be stationary, but the tag must occur within this changeover zone. - (i) After the tag the second driver proceeds to the water's edge to relaunch and restart the IRB.
-The one remaining first crewperson/patient at their discretion may continue to maintain contact with the boat after the second driver and/or second crew touches the IRB but must release contact and move safely clear prior to the engine propelling the IRB forward.

-Note: The first crewperson and first patient must place themselves in a position where they do not impede the conduct of the race or the judging of the event.

-(j) The second crew will proceed out to sea, pick up their second patient and then return to shore, as described in Procedure Rule 3.3.3.4 and Rule 3.3.3.5.

-(k) The finish shall be as described in Procedure 3.3.3.6.
+- (a) Each team shall comprise of two drivers, two crewpersons and two patients. - (b) The patients are positioned as described in Procedure Rule 3.3.3.1. - (c) The start shall be as described in Procedure Rules 3.3.3.2 and 3.3.3.3. - (d) The second driver and second crewperson shall position themselves at the changeover line. - (e) The crew shall proceed out to sea, pick up their first patient and then return to shore, as described in Procedure 3.3.3.4 and 3.3.5. - (f) The driver, crewperson and patient shall exit the IRB as described in Procedure Rule 3.3.3.6.
+The second crewperson crosses the changeover line and proceeds to the IRB once the driver has left the IRB. - (g) The first crewperson turns the IRB and must maintain control of it as described in Procedure Rule 3.3.3.7 (a).
+The patient is permitted to assist the crewperson handle the boat as detailed in Rule 3.3.3.3 (b), (c) and (d).
+It is also permitted for the boat to be placed at an angle to assist driver entry if it is safe to do so. - Unless otherwise permitted by the Referee a maximum of two team members are permitted to maintain contact (control) with the IRB at any one time. - Note: The first crewperson/first patient must retire and stand clear of the IRB when contact (control) with the IRB is released. - (h) The driver proceeds to the start/finish line, rounds their respective beach turning marker and visibly tags the second driver who is positioned with their toes on or behind the shoreward side of the start/finish line and to the seaward side of the beach turning marker.
+The outgoing driver is not required to be stationary, but the tag must occur within this changeover zone. - (i) After the tag, the second driver proceeds to the water's edge to relaunch and restart the IRB.
+The one remaining first crewperson/patient at their discretion may continue to maintain contact with the boat after the second driver and/or second crew makes contact with the IRB but must release contact and move safely clear prior to the engine propelling the IRB forward. - Note: The first crewperson and first patient must place themselves in a position where they do not impede the conduct of the race or the judging of the event. - (j) The second crew will proceed out to sea, pick up their second patient and then return to shore, as described in Procedure Rule 3.3.3.4 and Rule 3.3.3.5. - (k) The finish shall be as described in Procedure 3.3.3.6.